mattdibi/eclipsecon-keyboard-talk/slides.md

 ![bg opacity blur](./media/hardware/Dygma-Raise-Split-Gaming-Keyboard-3.png)

 <!--
-Why is your strongest finger used to press only a key?
-This is dumb.
-Give it more keys!
+Why is your strongest finger (the thumb) used to press only a key?
+It's a waste!

+Let's create a dedicated set of keys only for the thumbs (it is usually called "Thumb Cluster").
+There's no common rule for which function to dedicate to which button but, usually, you'll see the most used keys in the thumb cluster: space, enter, backspace, delete, tab, shift...
 -->

 ---